programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 ### Local Setup
 - If you don't want to use one of the cloud setup instructions you can follow [instructions for setting up this lesson locally](https://github.com/davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/blob/main/deep-learning/alternative-setup-instructions.md)

-## Lesson Structure

-The structure of these lessons may follow a different order to what you may expect.
-Instead of starting from the 'ground up', this lesson starts from a practical applications of computer vision before drilling down into more detail of *parts* of the pipeline in the following lesson.
-This is done for a number of reasons:

-- When starting with the fundamentals it can be hard to understand how the different pieces of a topic fit together, and which are most important to understand for practical applications.

-- There is the danger of ['“learning about” something at the expense of actually learning it'](https://www.gse.harvard.edu/news/uk/09/01/education-bat-seven-principles-educators).
-Although there are theoretical components to these lessons, we want to get you started in *using* deep learning based methods.

-- You may want to use deep learning as a tool that supports your work but doesn't underpin research findings directly.
-Arguably this may justify a lower investment in knowing all the details of how a tool works. [^abstraction]

-As there are already a plethora of (very good) generic deep learning tutorials, courses and books available, these lessons focus on the application of computer vision techniques in the field of the humanities.
-They especially aim to cover the most important things to be aware of and control when you are getting started.

-If you need to learn more about some of the specific fundamentals there are a range of resources available; some suggestions are made in the resources section at the end of these lessons.

 ## A Quick Introduction to Machine Learning